-- (h) the written consents referred to in the section headed "Statutory and General Information F. Other Information 10.
-Consents of Experts" in Appendix IV to this document; - (i) service contracts and letters of appointment entered into between the Company and each of the Directors; and - (j) the rules of the [REDACTED] Share Option Scheme and the details on the grantees holding options under the [REDACTED] Share Option Scheme.
+- (h) the written consents referred to in the section headed "Statutory and General Information - F. Other Information - 10.
+Consents of Experts" in Appendix IV to this document; - (i) service contracts and letters of appointment entered into between the Company and each of the Directors; - (j) the rules of the [REDACTED] Share Option Scheme; - (k) a list of all the Grantees who have been granted options under the [REDACTED] Share Option Scheme containing all the particulars as required under Rule 17.02(1)(b) and paragraph 27 of Appendix 1A of the Listing Rules and paragraph 10 of Part I of the Third Schedule to the Companies (Winding Up and Miscellaneous Provisions) Ordinance; and - (1) a list of the names, addresses and description of the [REDACTED].